wikidetuco/wikidetuco/animators/i-am-an-animator.md

 *Also please check after every day that the last version is synced.

 **- CHECK THE PROJECT SPECS**
-- Ask your production coordonator which are the specific specs for the project.
+- Ask your production coordonator which are the specs for the project.
 - And as for Playblasts: QT, H264 or Photo-Jpeg, quality 100, Display Size: From Render Settings.

 ## HOW TO START